KeanuKapank/Movie.Frontend/README.md

+Open Up terminal in project and install npm packages npm run dev to load localhost

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.